langchain-ai/langgraph/docs/docs/concepts/breakpoints.md

     return state
 ```

 Let's assume we run the graph with an input that triggers the dynamic breakpoint and then attempt to resume the graph execution simply by passing in `None` for the input.
-Let's assume we run the graph with an input that triggers the dynamic breakpoint and then attempt to resume the graph execution simply by passing in `None` for the input.

 ```python